apache/spark/CONTRIBUTING.md

 The disadvantage is that you have to maintain your dependencies and local environment consistent with other development environments that you have on your local machine.

-Another disadvantage is that you you cannot run tests that require external components - mysql, postgres database, hadoop, mongo, cassandra, redis etc..
+Another disadvantage is that you cannot run tests that require external components - mysql, postgres database, hadoop, mongo, cassandra, redis etc..
 The tests in Airflow are a mixture of unit and integration tests and some of them require those components to be setup.
 Only real unit tests can be run by default in local environment.